-Warburg Pincus LLC, or Warburg Pincus, controls us through its ownership of securities in Targa Resources Investments Inc., the indirect parent of Targa, and a stockholders agreement among Targa Resources Investments Inc. and its owners.
-Warburg Pincus is a private equity firm and over four decades has invested more than \$20 billion in 525 companies in 30 countries, representing a variety of industries including energy, information and communication technology, financial services, healthcare, media and business services and real estate.
+Warburg Pincus controls us through its ownership of securities in Targa Resources Investments Inc., the indirect parent of Targa, and a stockholders agreement among Targa Resources Investments Inc. and its owners.
+Warburg Pincus is a leading private equity firm and over four decades has invested more than \$20 billion in 525 companies in 30 countries, representing a variety of industries including energy, information and communication technology, financial services, healthcare, media and business services and real estate.